Why Urban Gardening is Trending in the Philippines

 Over the past ten years, we have seen a rapid growth in real estate developments especially in the highly urbanized areas of Metro Manila, Cebu and Davao.
 As a result, spacious residential places within the city center have become more expensive, as cuts are designed to be more cost efficient.
 More urban residents now live in residential developments where open spaces are limited, and living areas are more compact.

 Filipinos have taken up gardening as a hobby because it gives them an outlet to relieve stress, whether caused by work, home, or school, or simply by the worsening daily traffic situation in these urban cities.
-A lot of them have also chosen to adopt a healthier lifestyle, opting to go for organically grown foods.
-Growing their own herbs and vegetables seems like a more cost effective alternative, instead of buying them from other growers.
+A lot of us have also chosen to adopt a healthier lifestyle, opting to go for organically grown foods.
+Growing our own herbs and vegetables seems like a more cost effective alternative, instead of buying them from other growers.

 Gardening supplies and information have also become more accessible online, albeit to a limited degree.
 Seeds, pots, garden tools, fertilizers and pesticides are available online and they can be shipped directly to every home.
 Social media has also helped create greater awareness among Filipinos about urban gardening.